Davidty143/purple-eclipsee/docs/manage-thread/delete-thread.md

             <a href="https://github.com/Davidty143/purple-eclipse/tree/main/docs/manage-thread">Manage Thread</a>
             <br><br>
             <img src="https://github.com/user-attachments/assets/d557f3f8-536c-4ed7-8990-4fff6e8f81c6" alt="Manage Thread" width="200">
-            <h2>View Thread</h2>
+            <h2>Delete Thread</h2>
-            <p>The "View Thread" feature allows users to view a thread's content, including the title, content, and comments, with access controlled by user permissions.
+            <p>The "Delete Thread" feature allows users to permanently remove threads they have created.
+Admins can delete any thread,
-              Logged-in users can interact with the thread, while guests can only read it.
+                with additional capabilities such as restoring or archiving deleted content.
+Only authorized users can delete threads, and all deletions are logged for auditing purposes.
+Deleting a thread removes all associated replies and content.
            </p>
             <h2>Use Case Scenario</h2>
             <table border="1">